Health effects of sunlight exposure: Effects on eyes

 Prolonged optical exposure to sunlight, especially intense ultraviolet light, may be linked to cortical cataracts, and high levels of visible light is maybe linked to macular degeneration.

 However, significant daily exposure to bright light may be necessary for children to avoid myopia (nearsightedness).

 Short-term over-exposure can cause snow blindness, which is analogous to sunburn of the cornea, or can cause solar retinopathy, which is long-lasting retinal damage and vision impairment from sungazing.

 Frequent exposure to the sun can cause yellow non-cancerous bumps on the middle part of the sclera of the eye, called pingueculae.
 It is most common in younger people, mainly those who spend a lot of their time outdoors and do not protect their eyes from UV rays.
 To decrease the risk of developing pingueculae, it may be wise to wear sunglasses when outdoors, even on overcast days.

+Circadian rhythm

+Light to the eyes, primarily blue-wavelength light, is important for the entrainment and maintenance of robust circadian rhythms.
+Exposure to sunlight in the morning is particularly effective; it leads to earlier melatonin onset in the evening and makes it easier to fall asleep.
+Natural daylight exposure, particularly at high intensities, has been shown to have numerous beneficial effects on sleep patterns.
+It can advance sleep timing (leading to earlier bedtimes), affect sleep duration, and improve overall sleep quality.
+Bright morning light has been shown to be effective against insomnia, premenstrual syndrome and seasonal affective disorder (SAD).

 Folate degradation

 Blood levels of folate, a nutrient vital for fetal development, can be degraded by UV radiation, raising concerns about sun exposure for pregnant women.
 Lifespan and fertility can be adversely affected for individuals born during peaks of the 11-year solar cycle, possibly because of UV-related folate deficiency during gestation.